-In brief the facts are that on the 25th October, 1986, Mrs. Brodber made an application to the Board for registration as a real estate salesman.
-By letter dated 5th October, 1989, she was informed by the Board that it was not satisfied that she qualified under section 48 of the Act (Transitional) and invited her, if she wished, to come in and be heard.
+In brief the facts are that on the 25th October, 1988, Mrs. Brodber made an application to the Board for registration as a real estate salesman.
+By letter dated 9th October, 1989, she was informed by the Board that she qualified under section 48 of the Act (Transitional) and invited her, if she wished, to come in and be heard.
 As a result, she attended on the Board with her attorney and was heard on June 7, 1990.
 On that date she requested and was granted permission to amend her application by substituting "real estate dealer" for "real estate salesman".
-At the end of the hearing she was orally informed that she was not qualified for registration as a dealer under section 40 - she was not considered to be a person engaged "whole-time" in the practice of real estate for a continuous period of two years immediately prior to the date of commencement of the Act.
-Jection 45 is a transitional section commonly called the "grandfather" section and reads as is relevant: "Notwithstanding anything in this Act, a person who immediately before the date of commencement of this Act was engaged 'whole time'in the practice of real estate business as a real estate dealer or a real estate salesman for a continuous period of two years before such date, shall ir he has applied for registration within 60 days of the date of commencement of this Act be entitled to continue such practice without being registered or granted a licence under the Act."
-(Emphasis mine) "words are construed in their popular sense" and the presumption is that words in statutes are used precisely and exactly, not loosely or inexactly (per Loro Hewart).
-Lord Hewart, C.J.
-An Spillers Ltd. v.
+At the end of the hearing she was orally informed that she was not qualified for registration as a dealer under section 48 - she was not considered to be a person engaged "whole-time" in the practice of real estate for a continuous period of two years immediately prior to the date of commencement of the Act.

+Section 48 is a transitional section commonly called the "grandfather" section and reads as is relevant:

+"Notwithstanding anything in this Act, a person who immediately before the date of commencement of this Act was engaged 'whole time' in the practice of real estate business as a real estate dealer or a real estate salesman for a continuous period of two years before such date, shall if he has applied for registration within 60 days of the date of commencement of this Act be entitled to continue such practice without being registered or granted a licence under the Act."
+[Emphasis mine]

+It is a canon of construction of statutes that "words are construed in their popular sense" and the presumption is that words in statutes are used precisely and exactly, not loosely or inexactly (per Lord Hewart).

+Lord Hewart, C.J., in Spillers Ltd. v.
 Cardiff (Borrough) Assessment Committee (1931) 2 K.B.
 21 at page 43 said: